 Documents won't be needed for every customer, but our payment processor may request them in order to ensure that your money reaches you safely.
-Even if you’ve already received some money, we may need you to upload additional supporting documents to send your remaining balance.
+Even if you’ve already received some money, we may need you to upload additional supporting documents to transfer your remaining balance.

 How to upload documents